 Neither Wizards of the Coast nor the Tournament Organizer guarantee any specific distribution of card rarities or frequency in a particular booster pack or tournament pack.
-If a player receives an unconventional distribution of rarities or frequencies in a particular booster pack or tournament pack, he or she must call a judge.
+If a player receives an unconventional distribution of rarities or frequencies in a particular booster pack or tournament pack, they must call a judge.
 The final decision to replace or allow the atypical product is at the discretion of the Head Judge and the Tournament Organizer.

 Players should open and verify a pack one at a time.
 It gets messy if someone is missing an uncommon/has an extra uncommon and they find out after all 6 packs are opened.